DarthWeiter24/Anish-Patil/ProjectManagement.md

 ## Day 1: Exploration and Manual Testing

 I dedicated the first day to understanding the app and the scope of work.
 I began by **exploring the Monify Android app manually**, identifying core functionalities and potential test cases.
 In parallel, I researched **Android automation frameworks** and options for **API testing**, to begin shaping the tools and frameworks I’d use moving forward.
+I started populating the Notion board with tasks that needed to be done and came up with a rough breakdown on how many days I'd need to spend on each of the task.

 ---

 ## Android Automation

 Initially, I considered using **Appium** for Android automation.
 However, I encountered setup issues with it on my local environment.
 Given my past experience with native Android testing frameworks, I pivoted to using the **native Android testing stack** instead.
-This allowed me to move forward more efficiently and maintain confidence in the quality of my tests.
+This allowed me to quickly come with a working proof of concept, add screens and tests and get the test results.

 ---